 One thing that has helped is setting a goal.

 Right now, my goal is to write a page of my book each day.
-This can be broken down to about 250 words per day.
+This can be broken down to about 250 words per day- or what is based on the size of my book.
 I find this small goals seems a lot better for me than working with a huge, big, pie-in-the-sky goal.
 Part of the problem is I think I revise too much on my book, and delete too much information I’ve typed, and haven’t done this as much on the blog posts.
 Therefore I should follow my own advice in revision before publication is a good thing.

 I also have, in the meantime, found writing a blog post is far easier.
 The problem I have is the editing of the blog post.
 Blogger is a good platform, but I’m finding I type too fast, and without a second set of eyes, there are some things which don’t make a lot of sense.
 At least, this fast typing and slow editing from someone else method seems to help my focus.